 Black Rednecks and White Liberals

-Tags: non_fiction,
+Tags: non-fiction,

 Black Rednecks and White Liberals is a collection of six essays by American economist and social philosopher Thomas Sowell.
 Sowell is a traditional conservative in that he views moral character, cultural values, and individual habits as the primary determinants of one’s fate in society.
 He is sharply critical of the liberal notion that group identity and inter-group social dynamics primarily determine one’s fate.